mizzat03/ip/docs/README.md

 ```
 ## 🔝 Prioritizing Tasks

 Assign a priority level (e.g., 1–5) to a task.
 In GUI, this is a window that pops after adding a task.
-In CLI, this comes in after an accepted description of a task.
+In the CLI, you’ll be prompted to assign a priority once the task description has been accepted.

 Example: `priority <task number> <level>`